About Us

 Why Canada

-Canada's position as a top five AI country and the birthplace of modern AI, along with our international reputation, make us an ideal hub for both governance solutions and safety research.
+Canada is one of the top five AI countries in the world, and the birthplace of modern AI.
+Along with our good international reputation, we are an ideal hub for both governance solutions, public engagement, and safety research.

-We are in a strong position to pioneer domestic policy that other countries can learn from, and we are well suited to host international talks on key AI issues.
+We are in a strong position to pioneer domestic policy that other countries can learn from, and can play a leading role in advancing international talks on global AI governance.

 What we do